 For those of you who like a change in the scenery, trail direction, elevation and grade along with vegetation, the Ice Age Trail delivers.
 Expect rocks and roots on steep climbs and descents as you scramble up and over eskers.
 Enjoy very runnable stretches through pine forested areas, meadows and by wetlands.

 As you cross Highway H, you will be running through several miles of pine forest until you approach AS 4 at Duffin Road.
-AS 4 is managed by Don Skrepenski and fellow volunteers.
+AS 4 is managed by Jim and Karen Bain and fellow volunteers.
 From there, the terrain changes to twisting and turning trails up and over hills until you close in on La Grange Lake.
 Running around La Grange Lake is enjoyable with longer vistas available and good footing until you leave the lake and climb to AS 5.
-AS 5 continues to be organized by Craig and Mary Hopper and their team of loyal volunteers.
+AS 5 continues to be organized by Craig and Mary Hopper, IAT50 captains for more than 20 years, and their team of loyal volunteers.